 Do you keep a journal?
 In todays world of digital “this” and go paperless “that” the idea of a journal might conjure thoughts of secret teenage crushes or something that you “used to do”.
 But why?
 As you get older the benefits of keeping a journal get greater and greater.
-Here are 10 great reasons for keeping a journal.
+Here are 10 great reasons for

 10. For emergency and contingency situations